KindleTweaks/KindleForge/README.md

 - AdBreak, WinterBreak, or LanguageBreak
 - Latest Universal Hotfix
-- Above the 5.6.1.1 firmware at least
+- Above the 5.6.1.1 firmware in the least

-## Technicals

-KindleForge contacts KFPM (KindleForge Package Manager) on install request, which fetches & runs a package installation script, reporting success or failure to the frontend so it may be displayed.

 ## Media/Branding